 - "20 percent of the tools in a toolbox are used in 80 percent of tasks"

 - "20 percent of the energy use in a household will offer 80% of the potential energy savings"

-The Pareto Principle is an extremely useful model or theory with endless applications - in management, social study and demographics, all types of distribution analysis, business and financial planning and evaluation, and also for organizing your work and life.
+The Pareto Principle is an extremely useful model or theory with endless applications - in management, social study and demographics, all types of distribution analysis, business and financial planning and evaluation, and also for organising your work and life.

-In fact the Pareto Principle does not demand that the 80:20 ratio applies to every situation, and neither is the model based on a ratio in which the two figures must add up to 100.
+In fact, the Pareto Principle does not demand that the 80:20 ratio applies to every situation, and neither is the model based on a ratio in which the two figures must add up to 100.